 - 15 oz. can coconut milk full fat*

 - 2 cups spinach coarsely chopped

+- Cook Veggies.
 Add remaining tablespoon of oil along with the sliced onion and bell pepper.
 Saute for 4-5 minutes or until the vegetables start to get tender.
 Stir in crushed garlic and ginger paste and saute for 1 minute.2 Tbsp. oil, ½ sweet onion, 1 red bell pepper, 2 cloves garlic, ½ tsp. ginger paste

 - Bring it Together.
 Add spice mix, chili paste, coconut milk, and lime juice to the skillet and stir to combine.
 Bring sauce to a boil and then reduce heat to a simmer.
 Place the salmon filets back into the skillet and cover with a lid.
 Cook salmon curry for 10-12 minutes or until salmon is cooked through.
 Stir in chopped spinach just before serving.1 tsp. chili garlic paste, 15 oz. can coconut milk, 1 lime, 2 cups spinach

 - Serve salmon curry over rice or cauliflower rice with cilantro and enjoy!

 - You can choose to leave the skin on the salmon or take it off after searing (I find it comes off more easily after this point.)

 - Lite coconut milk can be substituted, but the sauce will be thinner and not quite as flavorful.
 Do not use the refrigerated coconut milk, it will not give you the same results as the canned milk.

 - To Store: Place in an airtight container in the refrigerator for up to 2-3 days.
 Keep the spinach separate and stir in just before serving.